 Sever’s Disease

 Sever’s disease is an inflammation of the growth plate in the heel bone.
-It is the most common cause of heel pain in growing children and young athletes between the ages of seven and twelve and is associated with growth spurts and increased activity levels.
-Rest assured, this condition is very common and self-limiting once the growth plate ossifies.
-Management lies in mitigating pain via rest from strenuous activities, daily stretches, and a biomechanical assessment to determine if faulty foot mechanics may be contributing to the problem.
+It is the most common cause of heel pain in growing children and young athletes, typically between ages 7–12, and is often linked to growth spurts and increased activity.